-- TS on Sustainable Digital Multiservice Communities; Key Performance Indicators for Sustainable Digital Multiservice Areas; Part 1: Description of Key Performance Indicators
+- Technical Specification (TS) on Sustainable Digital Multiservice Communities; Key Performance Indicators for Sustainable Digital Multiservice Areas; Part 1: Description of Key Performance Indicators

-- Revision to TS on Broadband Deployment and Energy Management; Part 5: Customer network infrastructures; Sub-part 4: Multi-tenant premises (residential and commercial)
+- Revision to TS 105 174-5-4 on broadband deployment and energy management; Part 5: Customer network infrastructures; Sub-part 4: Multi-tenant premises (residential and commercial)

-- Revision to TS on Optical external network testing interface
+- Revision to TS 102 873 on optical external network testing interface

-- Revision to TS on General engineering of optical building cabling
+- Revision to TS 101 573 on general engineering of optical building cabling

 - Preliminary studies for standardisation of point-to-point equipment and antennas in frequency bands in the range 92 GHz to 175 GHz.